zalyoung/gitlab-handbook/content/handbook/sales/field-operations/customer-success-operations/cs-ops-programs/nps-csat-scores.md

 ## **What are customer satisfaction surveys?**

-Customer Satisfaction is a qualitative metric to ascertain a deeper understanding of the customer sentiment at a point in the life cycle. **Customer Satisfaction score**, or **CSAT,** is a transactional attribute to understand how a specific action, product, or experience in the customer lifecycle has gone.
+Customer Satisfaction is a qualitative metric to develop a deeper understanding of the customer sentiment at a point in the life cycle. **Customer Satisfaction score**, or **CSAT,** is a transactional attribute to understand how a specific action, product, or experience in the customer lifecycle has gone.

 **Note**: Any type of question or questions can be a customer satisfaction survey.
 There are **no standards for questions or metrics**.
 It is entirely based on what the company is trying to learn about the customer from a question.